fabric8io/fabric8/docs/getStarted/vagrant.md

   [fabric8 templates 2.2.68 distribution](http://repo1.maven.org/maven2/io/fabric8/devops/distro/distro/2.2.68/distro-2.2.68-templates.zip)
   unzip and drag the JSON files you want to install onto the [fabric8 console](http://fabric8.io/guide/console.html) and they should appear on the `Run...` page
+* You can install or upgrade application using the [helm command line tool](http://fabric8.io/guide/helm.html)
 * You can also install other OpenShift Templates or Kubernetes resources via the **oc** command line tool: